cameric/iosClient/README.md

     sudo gem install cocoapods
     pod install

-This will download and set up the dependencies specified in `Podfile`.
+This will download and set up the dependencies specified in `Podfile`. **You must open the project via `iosClient.xcworkspace`** rather than the `.xcodeproj` file for dependencies to be imported correctly.

 ## Using `synx` to synchronize project directories
 By default, Xcode puts all source code files in the project root directory,